iExecBlockchainComputing/deploy-workerpool/README.md

 ```

 ⚠ Make sure to securely save and protect these wallet files and the associated passwords.
 Those wallets can never be retrieved by either iExec nor anybody.
-It is fully under your responsability to save and protect thoses files and associated passwords even on the servers.
+It is fully under your responsibility to save and protect those files and associated passwords even on the servers.

 - Localy initialize you workerpool registration: